GDQuest/website/content/docs/documentation/power-sequencer/getting-started/index.md

 ## Adding fades and crossfades ##

 Fades are important for creating a smooth viewing experience.
-There are a number of options available in the Power Sequencer to make adding them quickly.
+There are a number of options available in the Power Sequencer to add them quickly.

 ### Fading in and out ###

 To add a fade to the start and end of strips, select them, go to the Power Sequencer menu and click `Transitions -> Fade Add` (<kbd>F</kbd>).

+{{< video "./img/fade-in-out.mp4" "706" >}}

 To only add a fade in at the start of strips, select the strips and press (<kbd>Ctrl</kbd> <kbd>F</kbd>).